smit4k/dotl/README.md

 # dotl — Do This Later

-A simple CLI todo tracker written in Rust.
+A fast and simple CLI todo tracker written in Rust.

 ## Features